venantius/pyro/README.md

 ### Configuration

-`swap-stacktrace-engine!` can be provided with an options map with the following options:
+`swap-stacktrace-engine!` can also be provided with an options map with the following options:

 ```clojure
 {:show-source true